scotws/TaliForth2/tests/README.md

 The tests are broken up into separate files to allow quick turnaround times with specific tests.
 Without any options, the script will run all tests (also can be triggered with the `--tests all`.
-The files roughly follow the separation into ANSI word sets (see https://forth-standard.org/standard/words).
+The files roughly follow the separation into ANS word sets (see https://forth-standard.org/standard/words).
 Words special to Tali Forth have their own file, `tali.fs`.

 Currently, the tests suite is in ALPHA state as all of Tali Forth 2.
 Some tests